 All machinery, tools and equipment used by Stony Valley Contracting will be maintained according to the Manufacturer's instructions, good industry standards and applicable regulations.
+At a minimum, all tools and equipment are inspected before each use.
+All safety equipment (eye wash stations, first aid kits, and fire extinguishers) are inspected at a minimum monthly and as required.
+All plant equipment is inspected daily at plant maintenance time.
 Maintenance and inspection of tools, equipment, plants and worksites shall be documented with copies at the plant and to the central file at head office.
-A complete inventory of all equipment shall be maintained and reviewed annually.
+A complete inventory of all mobile equipment, for each operation shall be maintained and reviewed annually.

-Equipment found to be defective shall be tagged and removed from service until a qualified person repairs or replaces the equipment.
+Equipment found to be defective will be tagged and removed from service until a qualified person repairs or replaces the equipment.